 The fix: Lead every page with empathy-first messaging.
 Before you mention your credentials, validate the patient's struggle.
 Use the actual language patients use — "living in fog," "feeling trapped," "I've tried every medication."

 Our data shows clinics that switch to empathy-first copy see 35-50% more form submissions.
-This isn't theory — it's what we've measured across our client clinics.
+This isn't theory — it's what we've measured across our client clinics using the AIIM method.

-Action Step: Rewrite your homepage hero section.
+Action Step: Rewrite your homepage hero section right now.
 Remove "Welcome to."
 Replace it with a single sentence that mirrors your patient's internal monologue.
+Test it with your staff — if it resonates emotionally, it will resonate with patients.

 How Fast Are You Responding to Patient Inquiries?